 Inadequate venting of a heater may result in asphyxiation, carbon monoxide poisoning, injury or death.
-This heater may be vented from the space, or the products of combustion can be removed/diluted using mechanical or natural ventilation.
-Venting or ventilation must be in accordance with all local, state, provincial, and national codes
+This heater may be directly or indirectly vented from the space.
+Venting must be in accordance with all local, state, provincial, and national codes (ANSI Z223.1/NFPA 54